chwebster/times-tables/README.md

 2. To run the program you need to open a terminal (if you haven't already done so) and navigate to the folder where times_tables.py is located.
 Now you can run the program from the command line by typing

 ```
-python times_tables.py
+python3 times_tables.py
 ```

 ## About

-This was one of the first Python programs I wrote.
+I wrote this program when I was learning Python.
 It was a good exercise for me, and it also helped my kids learn their tables.
 There are lots of nice apps and websites out there that make times tables practice very colourful and engaging.
 However, most of them require you to click or tap on buttons.
 This is a different learning process to the action of typing in your answer using the number keys on a keyboard.

 My simple Python program is not at all colourful, but it does make you type your answers on the keyboard, which means you can't just memorise the location of the button with the answer written on it, or memorise the colour of it.
 You have to think what the answer is and type it in.
 If you get it wrong, the program will tell you what the correct answer is to help you get it right next time.